codecrucis/montecassino/library/Payne McDowell/Commentary on Acts/Chapter IX.md

-32 And it came to pass, as Peter passed throughout all quarters, he came down also to the saints which dwelt at Lydda.
-33 And there he found a certain man named Æneas, which had kept his bed eight years, and was sick of the palsy.
-34 And Peter said unto him, Æneas, Jesus Christ maketh thee whole: arise, and make thy bed.
+32. And it came to pass, as Peter passed throughout all quarters, he came down also to the saints which dwelt at Lydda.
+33. And there he found a certain man named Æneas, which had kept his bed eight years, and was sick of the palsy.
+34. And Peter said unto him, Æneas, Jesus Christ maketh thee whole: arise, and make thy bed.
 And he arose immediately.
-35 And all that dwelt at Lydda and Saron saw him, and turned to the Lord.
+35. And all that dwelt at Lydda and Saron saw him, and turned to the Lord.
+Here we have,

+##
-Here we have, I. The visit Peter made to the churches that were newly planted by the dispersed preachers, v.
+1. The visit Peter made to the churches that were newly planted by the dispersed preachers, v.
 32. 1.
 He passed through all quarters.
 As an apostle, he was not to be the resident pastor of any one church, but the itinerant visitor of many churches, to confirm the doctrine of inferior preachers, to confer the Holy Ghost on those that believed, and to ordain ministers.
 He passed dia panton—among them all, who pertained to the churches of Judea, Galilee, and Samaria, mentioned in the foregoing chapter.
 He was, like his Master, always upon the remove, and went about doing good; but still his head-quarters were at Jerusalem, for there we shall find him imprisoned, ch. xii.
 2. He came to the saints at Lydda.
 This seems to be the same with Lod, a city in the tribe of Benjamin, mentioned 1 Chron. viii.
 12; Ezra ii.
 33. The Christians are called saints, not only some particular eminent ones, as saint Peter and saint Paul, but every sincere professor of the faith of Christ.
 These are the saints on the earth, Ps. xvi.
-3.
-II.
-The cure Peter wrought on Eneas, a man that had been bedridden eight years, v.
+3. The cure Peter wrought on Eneas, a man that had been bedridden eight years, v.
 33.
-1. His case was very deplorable: He was sick of the palsy, a dumb palsy, perhaps a dead palsy.
+2. His case was very deplorable: He was sick of the palsy, a dumb palsy, perhaps a dead palsy.
 The disease was extreme, for he kept his bed; it was inveterate, for he kept his bed eight years;
 and we may suppose that both he himself and all about him despaired of relief for him, and concluded upon no other than that he must still keep his bed till he removed to his grave.